-The appliance can be used with either the Vokèra condensing 60/100mm concentric flue system or the optional 80/125mm concentric flue system.
+The appliance can be used with either the Vokèra condensing 60/100mm concentric flue system.

 These instructions relate only to the Vokèra condensing 60/100mm concentric flue system.
-For specific details on the installation of the 80/125mm concentric flue system please refer to the instructions supplied.

 The vertical flue terminal can be connected directly to the appliance flue outlet.
 Alternatively, an extension or bend can be connected to the appliance flue outlet if desired, however if additional bends are fitted, a reduction must be made to the maximum flue length (see table below).